 The Potomac River runs along Washington, DC, the capital city of the United States of America.
 Visitors to this famous locale can opt to see many of the area's most historic landmarks and memorials in a unique way.

-From 1/15/2017, if the cruise closed, we will visit International Spy Museum instead.
+If the cruise closed, we will visit International Spy Museum instead.

 Admission (Optional): Adult $26; Child (2-12 yrs) $18; Senior (Over 65 yrs) $23|Opening Hours: Mar - Nov, Closed Thanksgiving Day, December 25, January 1.|Duration: Approx. 45 Minutes